terablaze/terablaze/README.md

-# TeraBlaze
+# Terablaze

-TeraBlaze is a PHP MVC framework for developing web applications.
+Terablaze is a PHP MVC framework for developing web applications.
 It is an open source framework released under MIT License.

 ## Installation, Configuration and Running
 ### Requirements